LeCoupa/awesome-bootstrappers/README.md

 Every morning, one of my routines is to read at least one article about marketing before going to work.
 This list includes my must-reads.

+## Experts to follow

+* [Noah Kagan](https://www.youtube.com/channel/UCF2v8v8te3_u4xhIQ8tGy1g): Lessons from an 8-figure founder about how to start a business, grow a business, become a marketing wizard, and more.

 ## 📚 Books